airlock174/freepalestine/README.md

 2. Select the desired version (`ver.1` or `ver.2`) from the `umenu`, then press the `bang` to apply the flag-style design.
    Each activation removes previously spawned panels at the same position before creating new ones.
 3. Select the number box and the three panels, then choose **Group Objects**.
-4. Delete this patcher after grouping.
+4. Once the flag layout has been generated, this patcher is no longer required and can be removed.

 ---